Road cycling the Dolomites of Italy is unlike cycling anywhere else in the world.

 This is the biggest Dolomites cycling event on the amateur calendar.
-Each year, at the end of June, the roads are closed to traffic and more than 20,000 riders take on the Sella Ronda route.
+Each year, in June and again in September, the roads are closed to traffic and more than 20,000 riders take on the Sella Ronda route.
 The Sella Ronda Bike Day takes in the four passes of Campolongo, Pordoi, Sella and Gardena.

 Maratona dles Dolomites

-The Maratona dles Dolomites comes a month later, in July each year.
+The Maratona dles Dolomites is a Dolomites cycling tour that comes a month later, in July each year.
 It attracts around 9,000 cyclists and there are three courses, from 55-138km.
 There’s a week-long lead up to the event with many riders arriving early for parties and training.
-Read our Cyclist's FAQs about the Maratons dles Dolomites for lots more info.
+Read our Cyclist’s FAQs about the Maratona dles Dolomites for lots more info.

 Best places to stay in the Dolomites (for cyclists)

-To be absolutely honest, we really struggled when it came to finding somewhere nice to stay in the Dolomites.
+To be absolutely honest, we really struggled when it came to finding somewhere nice to use as a base in the Dolomites, Italy.

 In terms of the kind of accommodation you can expect to stay in, our experience was that it’s more rustic Alpine chalet than boutique hotel.
-Set your expectations accordingly and you won’t be disappointed.
+So we’d suggest setting your expectations accordingly and you won’t be disappointed.

 In this article we share our pick of the best bike hotels in the Dolomites.